MartinPons/Starbucks-customer-behaviour/README.md

 The Starbucks dataset consists in three tables

-- profile: table of 17.000 customers with demographic data and suscription date
+- profile: table of 17.000 customers with demographic data, like age, income and gender, and suscription date
 - portfolio: table containing the features of the different offers.
 There are 10 rows corresponding to 10 differnt feature combinations
 - transcript: log of events containing offers recevied, viewed and completed, and transactions.